burgerballer44/tailgate-web/README.md

 ## Composer

 Install the dependencies by running `composer install`.
+Run `composer install --no-dev` for production environments.

 ## Environment

 Create a .env file by copying and the .env.example file.
 Update the values accordingly in the new .env file.
+The client_id and client_secret should be from the API client configuration.

 ## NPM